Drug Interactions between Ambien and clindamycin

 - Ambien is used to treat Insomnia.

-- Clindamycin is a member of the drug class lincomycin derivatives.
+- Clindamycin is in the drug class lincomycin derivatives.

 - Aspiration Pneumonia